 History of the Department

-The training of special educators changed considerably during the 19th and especially the 20th century.
-Initially, whoever worked with the handicapped in an institution or as a teacher in an auxiliary school had to (if he wanted to) educate himself, at his own expense and mostly by self-study.
-In Austria, in 1875, and in Hungary in 1877, by decrees of the Ministry of Education, the school boards were instructed to make arrangements for teacher candidates to be instructed in the education of abnormal children.
-Initially, in the course of their studies at teacher training institutes, students were also introduced to the subject of the education of the abnormal, admittedly briefly.
-Later, they took training courses, which were of a post-secondary nature, up to two years long, provided by the Budapest Medical and Pedagogical Teachers' Institute, which prepared students for the competence to teach the deaf-mute, the blind, the feeble-minded and to correct speech defects (at the beginning of the 20th century).
-Some Slovak special educators also studied here.
-In Bohemia, teachers of auxiliary schools were trained in courses organised mainly by associations.
-They passed professional examinations in paedopathology and remedial pedagogy.
-In Slovakia, however, the associations also ran various courses, e.g. the "Zemský spolok pro care for the feeble-minded in Slovakia" ran the first course for teachers of auxiliary schools in Trenčín on 10-16 October 1932.
+The training of special educators changed considerably during the 19th century and especially in the 20th century.
+Initially, individuals working with the handicapped in institutions or as teachers in auxiliary schools had to educate themselves—if they chose to—at their own expense and primarily through self-study.
+In Austria, in 1875, and in Hungary in 1877, decrees from the Ministry of Education instructed school boards to arrange for teacher candidates to be educated in the teaching of abnormal children.
+Initially, during their studies at teacher training institutes, students received brief introductions to the subject of educating abnormal children.
+Later, they attended training courses, which were post-secondary in nature and lasted up to two years.
+These courses were provided by the Budapest Medical and Pedagogical Teachers' Institute and prepared students to teach the deaf-mute, the blind, the feeble-minded, and to correct speech defects (by the early 20th century).
+Some Slovak special educators also studied at this institute.
+In Bohemia, teachers of auxiliary schools were trained in courses organized mainly by associations, and they passed professional examinations in paedopathology and remedial pedagogy.
+In Slovakia, various associations also organized similar courses.
+For example, the "Zemský spolok pro care for the feeble-minded in Slovakia" conducted the first course for teachers of auxiliary schools in Trenčín from 10 to 16 October 1932.
 The second course was held a year later in Banská Bystrica.

-Since 1886, teachers teaching handicapped children had to take the Teacher's Competence Examination based on the validity of the Teacher's Competence Examination Regulations.
-These included special examinations for teaching the blind, the deaf and dumb, the weak in spirit and the morally desolate.
-An important measure for the improvement of the quality of the work of teachers was the 1937 Teaching Regulations for the Professional Examination of Teachers' Competence in Schools (Institutes) for Deviant Youth.
-Until then, teachers could take specialized examinations before the examination board for municipal schools in teachers' institutes.
-Since 1937 this could be done in the seats of the universities and the members of the commissions were university professors.
-Commissions were set up in Prague, Brno, Bratislava and Uzhhorod and functioned essentially until 1958.
+Since 1886, teachers educating handicapped children were required to take the Teacher's Competence Examination, as mandated by the Teacher's Competence Examination Regulations.
+These regulations included specialized examinations for teaching the blind, the deaf and dumb, the feeble-minded, and the morally desolate.
+A significant step toward improving the quality of teachers' work was the introduction of the 1937 Teaching Regulations for the Professional Examination of Teachers' Competence in Schools (Institutes) for Deviant Youth.
+Until that time, teachers could take specialized examinations before the examination board for municipal schools at teachers' institutes.
+From 1937 onward, these examinations could be taken in university cities, with university professors serving as members of the commissions.
+Commissions were established in Prague, Brno, Bratislava, and Uzhhorod and operated in this capacity until 1958.

 - - - - - - - - - - - - - - - - - - - -